Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 Chemotherapy

 Chemotherapy regimens used in the treatment of hepatoblastoma and hepatocellular carcinoma are described in their respective sections.
-Chemotherapy has been much more successful in the treatment of hepatoblastoma than in hepatocellular carcinoma.[
+Chemotherapy has been much more successful in the treatment of hepatoblastoma than in the treatment of hepatocellular carcinoma.[

 The standard of care in the United States is preoperative chemotherapy when the tumor is unresectable and postoperative chemotherapy after complete resection, even if preoperative chemotherapy has already been given.[